 Another important suggestion for avoiding a concussion is to use proper technique.

 No matter what type of physical activity you’re trying to do, using proper form is always a good idea.
 Failing to do so often puts extra strain on your body and can overexert certain muscles that aren’t expecting the added load.
+Improper form can also become the reason why you’ll perform poorly at any game.
+How can you score points in baseball if you don’t know the proper form in hitting the ball?
+Do you think you can win at hockey if you’re clueless on which form to use when playing?

 For example, form is incredibly important when at the gym and lifting weights.
 When you use improper form, your risk of injury drastically increases as you won’t be using the correct muscles to support the weight that you’re trying to lift.
+Instead of improving your physique and your performance at sports, improper techniques can do the complete opposite, putting all of your efforts down the drain.

 This is no different for any other sport requiring form.
 In football, you need to use a good form for tackling to avoid putting yourself in a vulnerable position.